Itsyourdriver/Shiba/README.md

 # Hosting
-The bot is hosted with https://repl.it and https://uptimerobot.com/
+The bot is hosted with https://repl.it and https://uptimerobot.com/ which will probably get moved to a VPS or to a node with an i5 4570 @ 3.20 Ghz and 16GB of ddr3 ram. (with only 6 being dedicated to the bot until it needs more)

 # Support Server